 Usually translated “Son of Man.”
 This is a title Jesus used a lot to describe himself.
-In the Jewish Bible the phrase contains hints of divinity in some passages and humanity in others—perhaps a perfect phrase for describing someone Christians would say was fully God and fully human.
-Hint of the divine: the prophet Daniel saw someone like a son of man coming from heaven (Daniel 7:13 New Living Translation).
-Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 New Living Translation).
+In the Jewish Bible, the phrase contains hints of divinity in some passages and humanity in others—perhaps a perfect phrase for describing someone Christians would say was fully God and fully human.
+Hint of the divine: The prophet Daniel saw someone like a son of man coming from heaven (Daniel 7:13, New Living Translation).
+Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1, New Living Translation).

 See the note for 3:7.

 Pharisees fasted twice a week, on Mondays and Thursdays, according to a collection of early Jewish writings known as the Mishnah.
-Jesus refers to that in a parable about a tax collector and a Pharisee praying at the Temple.
-Jesus quotes the Pharisee as saying, “I skip meals so I can fast twice a week” (Luke 18:12).
+Jesus refers to that habit in a parable about a tax collector and a Pharisee praying at the Temple.
+Jesus quotes the Pharisee as saying, “I skip meals, so I can fast twice a week” (Luke 18:12).